terra-money/docs/docs/learn/terra-station/download/terra-station-firefox.md

 1. Open the Terra Station browser extension and connect to your wallet.

 2. Navigate to the dApp of your choice.
-This tutorial will use the [Anchor protocol WebApp](https://app.anchorprotocol.com/).
 Most dApps use a similar process, though others may vary.

 3. To connect your wallet, click **Connect Wallet** at the top of the page.